 - What should you do to accept your loan?

 - It is time to complete the 2015-2016 Free Application for Federal Student Aid (FAFSA).
 The application period began JANUARY 1, 2015.
 Please know you do not have to wait until you file taxes to complete the FAFSA?
 You can estimate your income based off of your last 2014 wage and earnings statement.

 - Did you know that the Financial Aid Priority filing deadline for 2015-2016 is March 1, 2015?
 Do not delay filling out the FAFSA.
 Funds are awarded on a first come first served basis.

-- Did you know that students with an APPROVED Satisfactory Academic Progress (SAP) appeal for FALL 2014 must academically progress during FALL 2014 in order to receive aid for the upcoming semester.
+- Did you know that students with an APPROVED Satisfactory Academic Progress (SAP) appeal for SPRING 2015 must academically progress during SPRING 2015 in order to receive aid for the upcoming semester.
 Approval IS NOT automatic.

 - Did you know that students can review their IRATTLER ACCOUNT for financial aid award updates, documents outstanding, financial aid holds, etc?

 - Did you know that students who receive federal financial aid and withdraw from all classes before the 60% point of the term may be subject to repayment of financial aid received?
 Please view the financial aid website at www.famu.edu and click on financial aid for additional information on Withdrawals and Title IV returns.

 - Did you know that the PELL grant program has a maximum lifetime limit to receive PELL funds?
 A recent change in the law limits the total lifetime amount of Pell Grant funding a student may receive to the equivalent of twelve (12) full-time semesters or six (6) years (600%).
 This change affects all Pell Grant eligible students beginning with the 2012-13 award year.
 For additional information on how the Pell Grant received amount was calculated, please visit www.studentaid.ed.gov/pell-limit.